-Analyze the marketing environment for a given product and utilize sound strategies in the areas of target market choice and the marketing mix.
+Analyze differences in markets, the marketing environment for a given product, and utilize sound strategies in the areas of target market choice and the marketing mix.

-Understand the changing needs of the consumer and the changing competitive environment, and apply this knowledge to the tourism/hospitality industry.
+Analyze the changing needs of the consumer and the changing competitive environment, and apply this knowledge to the tourism/hospitality industry.